 When the specified data type and actual data don't match, unexpected results can occur.
 You can adjust a field's data type in circumstances when the data source hasn't been correctly configured and you don't have edit access to it.
 For example, converting a dimension containing valid data but defined as Text to a Date type can let you use it as date range dimension.

 The tables below show the same data.
-The table on the left has the YEAR QUARTER (YYYYQ) format applied to the date field.
+The table on the right has the granularity set to YEAR QUARTER.
 Notice how the data has been aggregated according to the new time unit: